Greg Kinnear: Career

 In 2002, Kinnear starred in Auto Focus about the life and murder of actor Bob Crane.
 Kinnear portrayed Crane.
 In 2003, he starred in the comedy Stuck on You, with Matt Damon as a conjoined twin who pursues his dream of becoming a Hollywood actor in spite of his joined brother's desire for a different kind of life.
 In 2005, he starred in the black comedy The Matador with Pierce Brosnan and voiced Phineas T. Ratchet in the animated film Robots.
 Kinnear co-starred with Steve Carell in the Oscar-winning comedy-drama Little Miss Sunshine in 2006, and with Mark Wahlberg in Invincible, based on the true story of a bartender who tries out for the Philadelphia Eagles football team.
 He also appeared in Fast Food Nation, playing a fast food executive who discovers secrets about his company.
 In 2008, he starred in Flash of Genius, a docudrama about Robert Kearns who invented the intermittent windshield wiper.
 His portrayal of then-Major Bruce P. Crandall in 2002's We Were Soldiers brought public attention to Crandall's heroism during the 1965 Battle of Ia Drang.
 (On February 26, 2007, Crandall was awarded the Medal of Honor by President Bush.)
 In Baby Mama, Kinnear played Rob, a local smoothie shop owner and the romantic interest of Kate (Tina Fey).

 In 2010, he starred as the estranged father of Miley Cyrus' character in The Last Song.
 In 2011, Kinnear starred in the miniseries The Kennedys playing the lead role as John F. Kennedy.
 It was originally planned to air on the History Channel; however, it was announced in January 2011, that the miniseries had been pulled from that network.
 It was subsequently picked up by ReelzChannel and first aired on April 3, 2011.
 Kinnear played a famous novelist in Josh Boone's directorial debut film Stuck in Love, which followed his relationships with his former wife (Jennifer Connelly) and teenage children.

-On March 9, 2023, Netflix announced that Kinnear will guest star in Part 2 of Season 4 of You as Tom Lockwood, the father of Joe Goldberg's (Penn Badgley) latest love interest, Kate Galvin (Charlotte Ritchie).
+In 2023, Kinnear guest starred in Part 2 of Season 4 of You as Tom Lockwood, the father of Joe Goldberg's (Penn Badgley) latest love interest, Kate Galvin (Charlotte Ritchie).